 Summer is speeding by quickly – in some aspects too quickly since I’ll truly miss the Princess Nagger when she boards that big yellow bus each day on her way to school in just a week-and-a-half.
 But some aspects are not speeding by quickly enough, like the infernal heat and humidity.

-I’m looking forward to fall, when the is still shining brightly, the leaves are changing into glorious colors and the air seems more fresh with the humidity becoming a distant memory.
+I’m looking forward to fall, when the sun is still shining brightly, the leaves are changing into glorious colors and the air seems more fresh with the humidity becoming a distant memory.
 At least that’s how I hope fall will be.
 You never know with Mother Nature, especially since she seems to have had some sort of psychotic break this year.

 One thing I always look forward to each week is sharing – and enjoying – great music.
 This week’s theme is undoubtedly a favorite of mine, since it’s Country Music week.
-I confess, I wasn’t always a Country Music Lover (and even now don’t exclusively listen to Country), but when my best friend twisted my arm and made me listen to it in the early 90’s, I became a convert – for Contemporary or New Country, that is.
+I must confess, I wasn’t always a Country Music Lover (and even now don’t exclusively listen to Country), but when my best friend twisted my arm and made me listen to it back in the early 90’s, I became a convert – for Contemporary or New Country, that is.
 I still don’t like the old stuff with the lamenting and twangy wailing, but the new stuff?
 Oh yeah.

 Let’s start off with a song I’ve shared before – but so worth sharing again.
 This artist is fairly new to the scene, having grown up in Georgia and started playing guitar while going to Wallace State Community College in Hanceville, Alabama.
 After he graduated from college, he actually moved to Hawaii where he spent his time backpacking and surfing.
 Bet you didn’t think a ‘surfer dude’ would make some great country music, did you?